Medicines, injections, and supplements for arthritis

 Over-the-counter pain relievers can help with your arthritis symptoms.
-Over-the-counter means you can buy without a prescription.
+"Over-the-counter" means you can buy these medicines without a prescription.

 If your pain continues, your doctor may suggest non-steroidal anti-inflammatory drugs (NSAIDs).
-You can buy some NSAIDs, such as ibuprofen and naproxen, without a prescription.
+Types of NSAIDs include aspirin, ibuprofen, and naproxen.

 Both NSAIDs and acetaminophen in high doses, or taken for a long time, can cause serious side effects.
-If you are taking pain relievers on most days, tell your doctor.
+If you are taking pain relievers on most days, tell your provider.
 You may need to be watched for side effects.
-Your doctor may want to check certain blood tests.
+Your provider may want to monitor you with certain blood tests.

 Steroid Shots for Arthritis

 Hyaluronic acid is a substance already in the fluid of your knee.
-It helps protect the joint.
+It helps lubricate the joint.
 When you have arthritis, the hyaluronic acid in your joint becomes thinner and less effective.

-Your doctor can inject a form of hyaluronic acid into your joint to help protect it.
-This is sometimes called artificial joint fluid, or viscosupplementation.
+Your doctor can inject a form of hyaluronic acid into your joint to help lubricate and protect it.
+This is sometimes called artificial joint fluid, or visco supplementation.

-These injections cannot help everyone, but if they do help, the relief may last 3 - 6 months.
-Hyaluronic acid is used mostly for knee arthritis.
+These injections cannot help everyone.
+If they do help, relief may last 3 to 6 months.
+Hyaluronic acid use is approved only for knee arthritis.

 The body naturally makes both glucosamine and chondroitin sulfate.
 They are important for healthy cartilage in your joints.
-These two substances come in supplement form and can be bought over the counter as supplements.
+These two substances come in supplement form and can be bought over-the-counter.

-These supplements may help control pain.
-However, they do not seem to help your joint grow new cartilage or keep your arthritis from getting worse.
+Glucosamine and chondroitin sulfate supplements may help control pain.
+But they do not seem to help the joint grow new cartilage or keep arthritis from getting worse.
 Some doctors recommend a trial period of 3 months to see whether glucosamine and chondroitin help.